Twarner491/TeddyWarner.org/docs/Projects/SerialUPDI.md

 </center>

+I finished the stuffing and soldering of this board, a simple enough process due to the small component size.

+!!! warning "Note"

-I finished the stuffing and soldering of this board, a simple enough process due to the small component size. **Note** - the board that is being documented here is an early iteration of the ftdi2updi and contains an extra resistor, and thus your final board may not look exactly like the ones on this page until the *Programmer Usage* section.
+    The board that is being documented here is an early iteration of the ftdi2updi and contains an extra resistor, and thus your final board may not look exactly like the ones on this page until the *Programmer Usage* section.

 <center>